mo3stx8/SiliconCove/README.md

 6. Setting up your database credentials in your `.env` file.

-7. Create the Database after
+7. Create the Database after set up the `.env` file

 8. Seed Database: